alipman88/alipman88.github.io/readme.txt

 -----Config & Mapping:-----
 The form selector, Facebook App ID, mapping instructions, and callback function parameters are passed to the authAndLogin() function.

-The "form selector" parameter identifies a jQuery selector for relevant form.
+The "form selector" parameter identifies a jQuery selector for the relevant form.

 The "mapping" parameter is a JSON object, instructing the script what form fields to map the Facebook user data to.